xangregg/deepwordle/README.md

 * time: internal diagnostic, time in seconds to find the decision tree

 ### results directory
-ZIP files of decision tree text files.
-Each text file has the decision tree for a single word.
+ZIP files of a summary of "two-deep" choices and individual decision tree text files.
+Each "tree abcde.txt" file has the decision tree for a single word (abcde).
 Each has 2315 lines, one line per Wordle solution word.
 The format was meant to be human-readable but is regular enough for machine processing as spaces-delimited fields.
-(Parsing as fixed-width may work, depending on how you parser counts the unicode characters.)
+(Parsing as fixed-width may work, depending on how your parser counts the Unicode characters.)
 Each line is a sequence of triplets consisting of:
 * guess, the five letter word
 * response, the Wordle formatted response